Updated: 19th July 2022

 - Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.

-- You can use your Card Account for Transactions.
-Dependent on the package you choose at the time of your application for the Card Account a fee might be payable on a monthly basis (as set out in Section 13 on Fees and Limits).
+- Dependent on the package you choose at the time of your application for the OnePay Account a fee might be payable on a monthly basis (as set out in Section 15 on Fees and Limits).

-- Your Card is not a credit card and is not in any way connected to your personal bank account.
-Funds loaded onto your Card Account will not earn any interest.
+- Your Card is not a credit card and is not connected to any personal bank account you may have.
+Funds loaded onto your OnePay Account will not earn any interest.

-- Your Card Account is not transferrable, it may only be used by you.
+- Your OnePay Account is not transferrable, it may only be used by you.

 - Your Card remains the property of and belongs to PSI- Pay Limited at all times.

-2. Applying for and activating your card account
+2. Applying for a OnePay Account and activating your Card

 - As soon as you receive your Card you must sign the signature strip on the reverse and contact us to activate it by:

-- go to the Website and click ‘log in’ at the top of the page.
+- Go to the Website and click ‘log in’ at the top of the page; or

 - Your Card cannot be used until signed and activated.
 A personal identification number (“PIN”) is supplied which is particular to your Card.
-This may be via post, online portal or mobile app.
+This may be provided via post, online portal, mobile app or by calling our automated telephone service on 0113 320 1900 (+44 113 320 1900 if calling from outside of the UK) and following the prompts.

-- When your Modulr Account is credited the funds will be allocated to your Card Account and added to your Available Funds as soon as we receive them.
+- Subject to clause 3(b), when your Modulr Account is credited the funds will be allocated to your OnePay Account and added to your Available Funds as soon as we receive them.

 - If you have not completed full CDD within 12 months from application date, the Card Account and Modulr Account may be immediately suspended and/or terminated at our full discretion.
 We will communicate with you throughout the 12 months to remind you of your requirement to complete full CDD.

-- If a party that has not been verified by us loads funds onto the Card Account before you have fully completed CDD, we may require you personally to provide such evidence of identity, residence and such other information as we may consider appropriate based on your circumstances and/or to comply with any applicable laws.
-We reserve the right to suspend your Card Account until you have provided us with the requested information.
-We may, without stating reasons and with no right to compensation to you, refuse to activate your Card Account and to open a Card Account.
+- If a party that has not been verified by us loads funds onto the OnePay Account before you have fully completed CDD, we may require you personally to provide such evidence of identity, residence and such other information as we may consider appropriate based on your circumstances and/or to comply with any applicable laws.
+We reserve the right to suspend your OnePay Account until you have provided us with the requested information.
+We may, without stating reasons and with no right to compensation to you, refuse to activate your OnePay Account and to open a OnePay Account.
 You will be notified of this refusal by e-mail.

-- Limits may apply to the number of times the Card Account may be loaded in any week and certain minimum and maximum load limits may apply, as set out in the Package, Fees and Limits Section 13 below for both Primary Customers and Select Customers.
+- Limits may apply to the number of times the OnePay Account may be loaded in any week and certain minimum and maximum load limits may apply, as set out in the Package, Fees and Limits Section 15 below for both Primary Customers and Select Customers.

 - You may use your Card worldwide at any Merchant that displays the Mastercard acceptance mark, excluding limited acceptance Merchants in EU/EEA that do not accept prepaid products.
 We cannot guarantee that a Merchant will accept your Card.